CodrixWorkspace/KnowledgeBase/articles/react_hooks.md

     }
     export default FocusInput;

+---

+**Explanation**:
-`Explanation`: `inputRef` holds a reference to the input element, allowing direct DOM manipulation
+  `inputRef` holds a reference to the input element, allowing direct DOM manipulation

-`Conclusion`:
+---

+**Conclusion**:
    This guide covered React’s core hooks with examples.
 Mastering these hooks will allow you to build dynamic, stateful components in functional React applications.